wkumari/draft-vandergaast-edns-client-subnet/README.md

-   It is important that any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 6.3.
+   It is important that any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 7.3.

+Contavalli, et al.       Expires March 28, 2016                [Page 14]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

    Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized).
 Such